openUC2/device-admin/README.md

 In the future, this tool will probably be extended to give the user (or otherwise direct the user to) a setup wizard for configuring localization settings (e.g. for languages and wifi networks) upon the first boot of the OS.

+TODO: include some screenshots of what this roughly looks like 🙂

 ## Usage